(The Natural Extension of the calendar system)

 Which years are good for adopting NexCalendar?

 NexCalendar is compatible with the current calendar system.
 The switch between NexCalendar and the Gregorian calendar is super simple.
 It could be similar to countries with different time zones.
 It is easy to adopt NexCalendar in any year.
 For seamless transition and adoption, it will be better to transit in those years starting on Monday, such as 2024 and 2029.
 There will have 4 years starting on Monday in every 28 years.
 If the year starting from Monday is a leap year (such as 2024), the first 8 months of NexCalendar will be same as the 8 months of Gregorian calendar (i.e. 66% identical).
-If the year starting from Monday is a common year (such as 2029), the first 2 months and the last 4 months of NexCalendar will be same as the 6 months of Gregorian calendar (i.e. 50% identical).
-If its next year is a common year that starts from Tuesday (such as 2030), the months from March to August of NexCalendar will also be same as the 6 months of Gregorian calendar (i.e. 50% identical).
+If the year starting from Monday is a common year (such as 2029), the first 2 months and the last 4 months of NexCalendar will be same as the corresponding 6 months of Gregorian calendar (i.e. 50% identical).
+If its next year is a common year that starts from Tuesday (such as 2030), the months from March to August of NexCalendar will also be same as the corresponding 6 months of Gregorian calendar (i.e. 50% identical).
 People will almost find no significant difference during the transition.
-After the seamless transition, every year will use the same calendar forever.
+After the seamless transition, every year will use the same calendar version forever.
 All people and business will gain the significant benefits from using the simple NexCalendar.

 How was NexCalendar initiated and rigorously developed?